 Liard Hot Springs

-It’s a must-visit location.
-We are talking about 8 public pools simmering in temperatures between 108 – 126 °F. It’s open throughout the year, and with each season it brings in a different scenic experience that’s absolutely magical.
+This is another must-visit location.
+We are talking about 8 public pools simmering in temperatures between 108-126 °F. It’s open throughout the year, and with each season it brings in a different scenic experience that’s absolutely magical.

 What’s the best time to drive to Alaska?